Nikhil-a29/ArduinoDAC/README.md

 Now, you can use the Arduino Program to try it out.
 Download the Arduino IDE.
 Make three folders in a sketch and import the MEGA_Code, AD5790.h, and DACSerial.
 Press “verify” to make sure the code is good syntax-wise.
 Press upload, and once it says “uploaded” on the bottom then you can open the Serial Monitor, which is shown using this icon in the top right corner: .
 Once you open it, you can start operating the DACs using the premade commands below.

+**Remember to put the pins in the correct orientation according to step 6.**

 ## Operating Commands
 **Unfortunately, because floats in Arduino only range from -3.4028235E38 to 3.4028235E38, you cannot read an accurate voltage from the DAC itself (since the range is from -10 to 10).
 I suggest using an oscilloscope to find the correct voltage you want.
-To get a ballpark estimate, use   equation to find the corresponding bitcode for the voltage you want: y = 13225x + 132536.**
+Use the following equation to estimate the corresponding bitcode for the voltage you want: y = 13225x + 132536.**

 There are five commands: `Initialize`, `Set`, `Read`, `Ramp`, and `Help`.